-In this tutorial, I'll show you how to resitance test the Under-Drive Shift Solenoid, to see if it's BAD and thus lighting up the check engine light with a Diagnostic Trouble Code (DTC) P0765 or a Code 42 (if your Chrysler vehicle is OBD I equipped).
+In this tutorial, I'll show you how to resistance test the Under-Drive Shift Solenoid, to see if it's bad and thus lighting up the check engine light with a diagnostic trouble code (DTC) P0765 or a Code 42 (if your Chrysler vehicle is OBD I equipped).

 - What Tools Do I Need?

 - Where To Buy The Chrysler Solenoid Pack.

 - Circuit Descriptions Of The Chrysler Transmission Solenoid Pack

 - TEST 1: Under-Drive Shift Solenoid Resistance Test.

 - Chrysler Transmission Solenoid Pack Tutorials.

 Symptoms Of A Bad Under-Drive Shift Solenoid (DTC P0755)